Sense Protocol Litepaper (Outdated)

 # Yield Traders

 Yield Traders predict a rise or fall in the expected Target Interest Rate.
-They purchase Claims to go long and purchase Zeros to go short.
+They purchase YTs to go long or purchase PTs to go short.

 # Liquidity Providers

-Liquidity Providers are already holding the Target and would like to earn trading fees, so they issue new Zeros & Claims, add liquidity to the respective markets, and redeem Zeros & Claims for the Target or rolls over to the next maturity.
+Liquidity Providers are already holding the Target and would like to earn trading fees, so they issue new PTs & YTs, add liquidity to the respective markets, and redeem PTs & YTs for the Target or roll over to the next maturity.

-Savers are looking for a fixed yield over a fixed term, so they buy Zeros and hold until maturity to lock in a fixed interest rate in underlying terms.
+Fixed Rate Lenders are looking for a fixed yield over a fixed term, so they buy PTs and hold until maturity to lock in a fixed interest rate in underlying terms.

-Borrowers have an existing on-chain loan on Maker, Compound, Aave, etc, and would like to fix part of their loan's interest rate, so they buy and hold Claims to hedge their borrowing rate volatility for a fixed term.
+Fixed Rate Borrowers have an existing on-chain loan on Maker, Compound, Aave, etc, and would like to fix part of their loan's interest rate, so they buy and hold YTs to hedge their borrowing rate volatility for a fixed term.

-Arbitrageurs mint, burn, and trade Zeros & Claims when their aggregate value drifts from one unit of their underlying asset.
-For more information, visit the Zero/Claim Arbitrage section below.
+Arbitrageurs mint, burn, and trade PTs & YTs when their aggregate value drifts from one unit of their underlying asset.
+For more information, visit the PT/YT Arbitrage section below.

 # Series Actors